ATTENDING THE INTERNATIONAL RIVERS SYMPOSIUM ON BEHALF OF THE BURDEKIN

 There are a series of films made by many organisations explaining their work (access them here) and a recording of NQCC's presentation: “Looking for win-win solutions on the Burdekin” is available here.

 A final note on the side-meetings.
 These were arranged by Nigel Parratt who manages the Water portfolio in QCC.
-These were: Peter Spencer (advisor to Deputy premier); Ross McLeod (environmental advisor to the Premier); Georgina Davis (CEO of Queensland Farmers Federation); and Chris Normal (CEO of NEMs Queensland).
+These were: Peter Spencer (advisor to Deputy premier); Ross McLeod (environmental advisor to the Premier); Georgina Davis (CEO of Queensland Farmers Federation); and Chris Norman (CEO of NRMs Queensland).
 In general, these served to bring the Burdekin issues into focus and make the work of NQCC known to them.